cul-it/cul-folio-analytics/metadb/system_queries/msq101/README.md

 This script, `remove_voyager_patron_ids.sql`, is designed to permanently remove patron identifiers and related data from specific tables in the **Metadb reporting database**.
 These tables were originally migrated from the **CUL Voyager legacy system** and contain static data.

-Since the data is not expected to change, this script will be executed **once only** by the hosting team.
+Since the data was not expected to change, this script was executed **once only** by the hosting team in October 2025.

 ---